End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 export function Albums() {

-const { output, inputPartial, isLoading, isError, isCancelled, cancelReason } =
+const { output, input, inputPartial, isLoading, isError, isCancelled, cancelReason } =

 useToolData<AlbumsInput, AlbumsData>();